imagej/imagej.github.io/_pages/develop/updaterv2.md

 ---
 mediawiki: UpdaterV2
 title: UpdaterV2
+project: /software/imagej2
 ---

-# Upgrading the ImageJ / Fiji updater
+# Upgrading the ImageJ Updater

 There is a [wiki page](/plugins/updater) documenting the Updater from user perspective, this page is setting a stage for the changes that will be made to the updater.